 The Minimum Order Quantity (MOQ) of clothing and textile items is often 300 to 500 pcs, per design.
 That translates into a major investment, assuming you want to launch an entire collection.

-Many importers assumes that the solution to this is by skipping manufacturing, and purchase off shelf clothing from wholesalers.
+Many importers assume that the solution to this is by skipping manufacturing and purchase off shelf clothing from wholesalers.

 You can get a T-shirt for 2 dollars and a pair of jeans for the price of a Big Mac meal.
 But, China is not a magic land where basic economics don’t apply.
 In other words, you do get what you pay for.

 In fact, you might get a bit more than really want.
 At least in terms of regulated substances, such as Formaldehyde and AZO-colors.
-China’s substance regulations are more lax than those in the west.
+China’s substance regulations are laxer than those in the west.

 Thus, buying wholesale clothing from China is rarely (if ever) an option, unless you are willing to risk having your items seized by customs – or face a forced recall.